raohmaru/CFC/o8g/Documents/CFC-Rules.md

 Players can only back-up once per turn.

-Characters used for back-up are not in the ring.
+Characters used for back-up are not considered to be in the ring.
 If a backed-up character leaves the ring, all their back-ups cards are discarded.

 ## Attacking and Blocking